Festive & frugal Christmas porch decor ideas for adding easy touches of Christmas to welcome your family and friends to your home.

 - Sitting area accessories

-Boy was I wrong.
+I knew I wanted to make repurposed shirt pillow covers for the porch.
+I thought I could find buffalo plaid flannel shirts at my Goodwill or as a last resort, on eBay.
+No such luck!
 The vintage buffalo plaid shirts on eBay are definitely NOT cheap.
 They must be in high demand.
-When I struck out, it occurred to me that the shirts didn’t have to be vintage.
-So I hopped online and found some shirts on Amazon.
+When I struck out there and at my thrift store, it occurred to me that the shirts didn’t have to be vintage.
+So I found what I needed on Amazon.
 They were not the deal you would get at Goodwill, but they were significantly cheaper than the vintage treasures on eBay…and they made the most darling pillow covers.

 Don’t want to make your own pillow covers?
 CHECK THIS OUT!